anson09/blog/2021/The Shortest Time of setTimeout.md

 4
 5

-conclusion：the shortest time of V8 is 1ms，the shortest time of SpiderMonkey、Nitro is 0ms
+conclusion：the shortest time of V8 is 1ms，the shortest time of SpiderMonkey、JavaScriptCore is 0ms

 Update: